Private Equity Interview Questions

 All other questions related to the transaction will be some sort of derivative of the above question or dig deeper into the above transaction and expand in more detail on any of the points above.

 This is one of those private equity interview questions that you really have to prepare for.
 Giving generic answers like “your firm has a great reputation” is not sufficient – you need to point out some real specifics.
 Spend time going through the company’s website and looking at their current and past portfolio companies.

 Make sure you find several that you’re personally interested in and can speak about in detail (see the next question below).
 Have a solid understanding of the firm’s approach to investing, their track record, who the founders and management team are, and most important, what you like about their approach.

 See a list of the largest PE firms to start doing some research.

 Research in advance on the firm’s website and write down notes on the portfolio companies you find the most interesting.
 Know about their:

-These private equity interview questions are designed to see what you’re really like as a person, and how well you’d fit with the culture of the firm.
-Since PE firms are typically a lot smaller than sell-side firms, personality fit matters a lot.
+These private equity interview questions are designed to see what you’re really like as a person, in order to determined how well you’d fit with the culture of the firm.
+Since PE firms are typically a lot smaller than sell-side firms, personality and culture fit matters a lot.

 Variations of these fit questions can include:

-The key to answering these well is to be relaxed, organized with your thoughts, and show them you’re a likable person that’s easy to get along with and works well on a small team.
+The key to answering these questions well is to (A) understand what the questions are aiming at – assessing you personally in relation to the firm’s culture, and (B) being relaxed, organized with your thoughts, and showing that you’re a likable person who’s easy to get along with and who works well on a small team.
 Every firm and team has their own culture and types of personalities they like best, so it’s important to ask around and see what you can learn about them.
-General personality traits that nearly every firm will value are hard working, reliable, respectful, humble, honest, easy to work with, inquisitive, organized, and extremely strong business sense.
+General personality traits that nearly every firm values are hard working, reliable, respectful, humble, honest, easy to work with, inquisitive, organized, and possessing an extremely strong business sense.

 Learn more in CFI’s Why Private Equity Guide.